jfsimon/GMapBundle/README.md

 -  language : The language in which to return results.
 -  sensor (default to false) : Indicates whether or not the geocoding request comes from a device with a location sensor.

-More explanations on these options on
+More explanations of these options in
 [Google's documentation](http://code.google.com/apis/maps/documentation/geocoding/#Types).

 Many requests get you a collection, you can filter the address by type :